AntonLushchay/Christmas-Predictions/README.md

 ## Language Toggle

-Users can switch between Russian and English using the language toggle button in the top-right corner.
+Users can switch between Russian and English using the language toggle button.

+## Deployment

+-   The project is deployed to GitHub Pages and served under the base path `/Christmas-Predictions/`.
+-   To preview a production build locally: `npm run build && npm run preview`.
+-   If you see differences between local dev and Pages, test the production build locally first.

 ## Future Improvements